actguru/coda-c_plist/README.md

 ## 🟢 Building

 You need a modern C compiler.
-Testing has been done for 64-bit Apple, Linux, and Windows systems with gcc/clang.
+Testing has been done for 64-bit Apple and Linux systems with gcc/clang.
 A Makefile is provided with the default to install in /usr/local.
+Note:  For Linux, "sudo ldconfig" should be run after "make install".

 ## 🟣 Links